CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Lists/remove-item/remove-duplicate-items-block-2.md

 If [List][List Property] is empty (i.e. `[]`) there is nothing to remove, so no operation is performed.

+### List with no duplicates

+If [List][List Property] does not contain duplicates there is nothing to remove, so no operation is performed.

+### Which duplicates are removed?

+If [List][List Property] contains duplicates, the first occurrences of the duplicated items are kept; all other occurrences are removed.

 ### Defining lists using literal syntax

 For information about how to define lists using literal syntax, see [List Literals][].